Minnesota Vikings: 2010–2013

 In the first week of the 2010 NFL regular season, the Vikings played the defending Super Bowl champions, the New Orleans Saints.
 The Vikings lost 14–9.
 In Week 2, the Vikings played the Miami Dolphins and lost 14–10.
 The Vikings defeated the Detroit Lions 24–10 in the third week of the season.
 After a week four bye-week, the Vikings received star wide receiver Randy Moss in a trade with the New England Patriots.
 Even with the addition of Moss, the Vikings lost to the New York Jets 29–20 in Week 5.
 The Vikings won a crucial victory against another struggling team in the form of the Dallas Cowboys 24–21, but in Week 7 the Vikings lost to the arch-rival Green Bay Packers 28–24.
 In Week 9, the Vikings played the Arizona Cardinals at home and won 27–24 in overtime, coming back from a 24–10 deficit in the final four minutes of regulation.
 Favre threw for a career-high 446 passing yards.
 The Vikings then went on to face the Chicago Bears, but were defeated, and then went on to be blown out 31–3 at home by the Packers the following game.
-Head coach Brad Childress was fired the following Monday.
+Head coach Brad Childress was fired the next Monday.
 With Leslie Frazier filling in for the fired Childress, the Vikings won two games in a row.
 One against the Washington Redskins on the road, and a blowout win over the Buffalo Bills at home.

 After a winter storm dropped nearly 17 inch of snow in the Minneapolis/St Paul area the Saturday before the Vikings December 12 home game versus the New York Giants and 30 mph gusts drove snow removers off the dome's roof overnight, several panels were damaged as the weight of the snow caused the roof to collapse.
 After viewing the damage, Vikings management and the NFL decided to move the game to Monday and play it at Ford Field in Detroit, Michigan.
 Because of ongoing repairs to the roof of the Metrodome, the Vikings played their December 20 game versus the Chicago Bears at TCF Bank Stadium.
 Favre threw the final touchdown pass of his career (to Percy Harvin) in this game.
-The game was played 29 years to the day after the last outdoor game at old Met Stadium.
 On December 26, the NFL announced that the game versus the Philadelphia Eagles was being postponed to Tuesday, December 28, 2010, because of blizzard conditions.
 This marks the third consecutive venue or date change for a Vikings game and was the first NFL game played on a Tuesday since 1964.
 The Vikings proceeded to upset the dynamic Eagles offense, led by a resurgent Michael Vick, 24–14 with rookie Joe Webb at the helm.
 The Vikings finished the season 6–10 with a 20–13 loss against the Detroit Lions.